OU-CS3560/org-bulk-invite/README.md

 ## Note

-Do note that the `GH_TOKEN` has to be from the owner of the organization.
+Do note that the `GH_TOKEN` has to be from the owner of the organization and must be SSO authorized.

 This program interacts with the [Organization Member of GitHub API](https://docs.github.com/en/rest/orgs/members#create-an-organization-invitation).